 The Google Pixel 6's killer feature is the new Tensor SoC, which is focusing big on AI and machine learning.
 For example, the Tensor Processing Unit could take a blurry image of a toddler and make the child's face sharper.
-The TPU knows it's a face and make the necessary adjustments.
+The TPU would recognize the unclear image is a face and then make the necessary adjustments.

 In addition, the Pixel 6 can apply AI and computational photography to video.
 When shooting a sunset, for example, the Pixel 6 can automatically adjust the white balance and increase the dynamic range.

-When using speech-to-text, the TPU can let you edit words on the keyboard even while you're speaking, and the speaking to type is almost instantaneous.
+When using speech-to-text, the TPU can let you edit words on the keyboard even while you're speaking, and the speech-to-text is almost instantaneous.
 These are just some of the things Tensor is capable of.

 Google Pixel 6 release date rumors

 We had been expecting Google to stick to previous Pixel phone form with an early October launch for the Pixel 6.
 And going by an advert from an Australian carrier, it looks like we can expect Pixel 6 news on October 19, likely the full launch of the standard and Pro phones.